mattansb/git-group-assigment/Group 1/README.md

 4. The book had 2 sequels!

 5. The book was adapted to film dozens of times, including 	Tim Burton's 2010 "Alice in Underland".

+7.In the sequel Through the Looking-Glass, Alice steps through a mirror into a world that works like a giant chess game.